 - reaching out to specific people that you would like to know

 - building relationships

-You don’t need a whole new personality to “network” — you take the capacity you already have to connect with other people and apply it more broadly.
-Networking is a continuation of every other kind of social interaction you ever have.
+You don’t need a whole new personality to “network” — it’s an extension of every other kind of social interaction you ever have.

 2. If it feels slimy, you’re doing it wrong.

 Many people assume that if you’re doing those things and calling it “networking,” then you’re making new friends and building relationships in a narrow, opportunistic, and self-serving way.
 No. Trust your gut and reach out to people in a way that feels consistent with the person you want to be.